Skip to Content

 The National Fire Code, Alberta Edition requires that commercial cooking equipment exhaust systems are in conformance with NFPA 96: “Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations.”

 A valid permit is required before any work is done on a restaurant exhaust system.
-Businesses must complete the commercial cooking equipment exhaust systems package and submit it to the Fire Prevention Branch for review and processing.
+Businesses must complete the commercial cooking equipment exhaust systems permit and submit it to the Fire Prevention Branch for review and processing.

 Special fire suppression systems